Categorization of two-loop Feynman diagrams in the $\mathcal O(\alpha^2)$ correction to $e^+e^- \rightarrow ZH$: Categorization

-Such as Fig.\ref{fig:nickel-a} can be represented as $12|223|3|$.
+For instance, Fig.\ref{fig:nickel-a} can be represented by $12|223|3|$.
 Otherwise, we can use the label "$e$"s to describe the external lines in the diagrams.
-For example, the Nickel notation of Fig.\ref{fig:nickel-b} is $ee11|ee|$.
+Also, the Nickel notation of Fig.\ref{fig:nickel-b} is $ee11|ee|$.
 With different labeling strategy, one diagram can be represented as some different Nickel notations, which describe the same diagram up to a topological homeomorphism.
-For simplicity, the Nickel index algorithm is to find the "minimal" Nickel notation, which is called Nickel index.
+For simplicity, the Nickel index algorithm can be used to find the "minimal" Nickel notation, which is called Nickel index.
 Consequently, the diagram and its Nickel index are in one-to-one correspondence.
-For example, the Nickel index of Fig.\ref{fig:nickel-a} is $1123|23|||$.
-The package \textsc{GraphState} \cite{Batkovich:2014bla} is one useful tool for constructing the Nickel index.
+For instance, the Nickel index of Fig.\ref{fig:nickel-a} is $1123|23|||$.
+The package \textsc{GraphState} \cite{Batkovich:2014bla} is the useful tool for constructing the Nickel index.
 The detail of the Nickel index algorithm can be found in Ref. \cite{Batkovich:2014bla}.

 In this paper, the topological structures of the diagrams with one vertex connecting to one or two external legs are regarded as equivalent.
-For example, the topological structures of two diagrams in Fig.\ref{fig:equiv-topo} can be regarded as equivalent.
+For instance, the topological structures of two diagrams in Fig.\ref{fig:equiv-topo} can be regarded as equivalent.